zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/grid/remote-binding.md

 ## Create PHP file which returns JSON

 1. Create a new php file called **products.php**.
 This file will return data in JSON format.
+The data source is configured to request it via the [url](/api/wrappers/php/Kendo/Data/DataSourceTransportRead#url) setting.
 1. Copy **/wrappers/php/lib/DataSourceResult.php** to your web site root and include it.

         <?php require_once 'lib/DataSourceResult.php'; ?>